trislee/blog/_posts/2018-09-17-seattle-schools.markdown

 ---
 layout: post
 title:  Seattle School Demographics
-date:   2017-08-25 13:32:20 +0300
+date:   2019-08-17 13:32:20 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: Demographic analysis of the Seattle Schools student assignment plan
-img: diversity.svg # Add image post (optional)
+img: posts/2019-08-17-seattle-schools/diversity.jpg
 tags: [Blog, Geospatial]
 ---
 In my freshman year of high school, my school district released a [new student assignment plan][assignment-plan], based on geography rather than choice, as had been the previous policy.
 I remember thinking that it would be interesting to study how the demographics of Seattle mapped onto the demographics of individual schools, but at the time I didn't know enough about GIS and data science to do anything about it.
 Well now I do, so here's an attempt.